IBC, Edmonton Police and RCMP partner up to launch #LockOutAutoTheft

 Incidents of auto theft have remained high in 2017, with 1,260 thefts from January through April, similar to the 1,267 thefts that occurred during the same time period last year.

-More than 50% of stolen vehicles had keys left inside.
+Many stolen vehicles had keys left inside.

 Every year, people are injured or die as a result of auto theft.
 When it’s in the hands of a thief, a stolen car is like a loaded gun.